Chronic Fatigue Syndrome (CFS): Causes, Symptoms, Treatment 2026

 Diet and Nutrition for Chronic Fatigue Syndrome

-Include fruits, vegetables, whole grains, nuts, and fatty fish rich in omega-3s.
-These foods can help reduce inflammation and support overall health.
+Include fruits, vegetables, whole grains, nuts, and healthy fats like omega-3.
+These foods help reduce inflammation.

-Eating smaller meals more often can help maintain steady energy levels and avoid the lethargy that sometimes follows large meals.
+Eating smaller meals more often helps maintain steady energy and prevents tiredness after eating.

-Some people with CFS notice that certain foods worsen their symptoms.
-Keeping a food diary can help identify triggers.
+Some foods may worsen symptoms.
+Keeping a food diary can help identify them.

 I have noticed that patients who follow a balanced, anti-inflammatory diet often report better energy levels.
 Small, frequent meals and proper hydration can make a noticeable difference.
 While diet is not a cure, it plays a supportive role in managing symptoms.